Quadratic Equations in Graph Products of Groups and the Exponent of Periodicity: The Exponent of Periodicity

 All regular and context-free languages are periodically nice by the corresponding pumping lemmas.
 On the other hand, $\Gam^*$ is not periodically perfect, provided that $\Gam$ has at least two elements.
 In fact, being periodically perfect is, in some sense, quite rare even for regular languages, as is evident from the following characterization.

-\begin{theorem} Let $L\sse \Gam^*$ be a regular language and $L=L(\cA)$ where $\cA$ is a deterministic and trim automaton\footnote{Trim means that every state is on some accepting path.} accepting $L$.
-Then the following assertions are equivalent. \begin{bracketenumerate} \item The stabilizer of each state is of the form~$w^*$ for some~$w \in \Gam^*$.
+\begin{thm} Let $L\sse \Gam^*$ be a regular language and $L=L(\cA)$ where $\cA$ is a deterministic and trim automaton\footnote{Trim means that every state is on some accepting path.} accepting $L$.
+Then the following assertions are equivalent. \begin{enumerate} \item The stabilizer of each state is of the form~$w^*$ for some~$w \in \Gam^*$.
 That is, there is at most one simple cycle attached to every state of~$\cA$. \item The regular language $L$ is periodically perfect.
-That is, for every~$n \in \N$ there exists an~$N \in \N$ such that~$|w| \geq N$ implies~$\exp(w) \geq n$ for all~$w \in L$. \end{bracketenumerate} \end{theorem}
+That is, for every~$n \in \N$ there exists an~$N \in \N$ such that~$|w| \geq N$ implies~$\exp(w) \geq n$ for all~$w \in L$. \end{enumerate} \end{thm}

 \begin{proof} The assertion holds if $L(\cA)$ is finite.
 Therefore, we may assume that $L(\cA)$ is infinite.

 Suppose that the stabilizer of each state is of the form~$w^*$ for some~$w \in \Gam^*$.
 Let $n\in \N$.
 Then the accepting path of every sufficiently long word in $x \in L(\cA)$ has to visit some state at least $n$ times.
 Since this state has a stabilizer of the form $w^*$ for some $w \in \Gam^*$ with $w \neq 1$, we can factorize the word $x$ as $x=uw^nv$.
 This shows that $L(\cA)$ is periodically perfect.